 While the most effective method for reducing allergies is to remove the pet, this is commonly not done by pet owners.
 Most who develop pet allergies look for other ways of reducing their symptoms without removing the pet.
 You can also keep the cat outside, but this is often no recommended by physicians or vets alike.
 Cats have a significantly lower lifespan when kept outside, and you will likely still interact with the cat, leading to dander potentially setting off your allergies.

 Even if the cat is removed, the dander will often stay in the home for some time.
-It takes a while for the protein concentration to get low enough to prevent allergens from flaring.
+It takes a while for the protein concentration to get low enough to prevent allergens from inciting an allergic reaction.

 Many people implement extensive cleaning schedules.
 Because allergies are often caused by allergens that are already in the environment, removing these allergens can be extremely helpful.
 The cat can only produce dander so fast.
 The main problem is the dander that they have produced building up in your carpet.